Skip to content

 julia

-compute_loss(ŷ, y, y_nan, targets, training_loss::Symbol, agg::Function)
+_compute_loss(ŷ, y, y_nan, targets, loss_spec, agg::Function)

-compute_loss(ŷ, y, y_nan, targets, loss_types::Vector{Symbol}, agg::Function)
+_compute_loss(ŷ, y, y_nan, targets, loss_types::Vector, agg::Function)

 Compute the loss for the given predictions and targets using the specified training loss (or vector of losses) type and aggregation function.